Useful information for Georgia

 LANGUAGES

-The official language in Georgia is Georgian.
-The English language is widely spoken in the tourist area and in the service sector.
-In general and especially in certain region Russian as Armenian and Azeri are also spoken.
+The official language of Georgia is Georgian.
+English is widely spoken in tourist areas and in the service sector.
+In general, and especially in certain regions, Russian, Armenian and Azeri are also spoken.

 POPULATION